What Is NIST 800-171? What Do I Need To Do? How Is It Tied To CMMC?

 - How can these gaps be closed?

-- What kind of training is still needed for managers, employees and clients?
+- What kind of training is still needed for managers, employees, and clients?

-- How to continue to be compliant?
+- How can your organization continue to be compliant?